vindrosen/PictureSorter/README.md

 ### Getting Started
 1. Launch PictureSorter.exe
+2. Create a profile by clicking **"New"** or use the default profile
-2. Click **"Browse Root..."** to select your source photo folder
+3. Click **"Browse Root..."** to select your source photo folder
-3. Click **"Browse Target..."** to select your destination folder
+4. Click **"Browse Target..."** to select your destination folder
-4. Select a folder from the tree on the left to view its images
+5. Select a folder from the tree on the left to view its images

+### Profile Management
+- **Create Profile**: Click "New" button, enter a name for your workspace
+- **Switch Profile**: Select from the dropdown - automatically loads that workspace
+- **Delete Profile**: Select profile and click "Delete" button
+- **Auto-save**: All changes (folders, selections, settings) automatically saved

+Each profile maintains:
+- Root and target folder paths
+- Processed images history
+- Selected images for batch operations
+- Images per page setting
+- Thumbnail size preference
+- Sort preferences

 ### Sorting Workflow
 1. Configure your preferred images per page and thumbnail size